rjalejandro/rjalejandro.github.io/_pages/publications.md

   <div class="wordwrap">You can also find my articles on <a href="{{site.author.googlescholar}}">my Google Scholar profile</a>.</div>
 {% endif %}

 Peer-reviewed
 =====

 [*Region of Interest Features and Classification of MRI Brain Lesions*](https://link.springer.com/chapter/10.1007/978-3-031-75431-9_4)
-Darwin Castillo, **Ricardo J. Alejandro**, Santiago García, María José Rodríguez-Álvarez, & Vasudevan Lakshminarayanan **Joao Barbosa**✉, Remi Proville, Chris C. Rodgers, Michael R. DeWeese, Srdjan Ostojic, Yves Boubenec.
+Darwin Castillo, **Ricardo J. Alejandro**, Santiago García, María José Rodríguez-Álvarez, & Vasudevan Lakshminarayanan
 *Information and Communication Technologies*